solkin/appteka-android/README.md

 * Support features of Android 7.0
 * Can backup and install Apk's from your SD Card.
 * Install free apps from AppSend.Store.
+* Discuss apps and games with other AppSend users in realtime chat!

 ![Screenshot](art/main.png "Main screen")
 ![Screenshot](art/menu.png "Application menu")